The Black Squirrel Home And Garden Walk

 with flower-filled white urns.

 Homeowners on the Walk welcomed us and talked to us about their special gardening secrets and the ways they have found to grow attractive and unique gardens.
 Some even invited us into their homes to see detailed original woodwork, such as the built-in china cabinet above.
 Many have furnished their homes with traditional and vintage furnishings.
-The above bedroom suite in one home is particularly lovely with the vintage wedding ring pattern quilt and handmade Victorian Canopy on the four-poster bed.
+The above bedroom suite in one home is the vintage wedding ring pattern quilt and handmade Victorian Canopy on the four-poster bed.

 The Black Squirrel Garden Walk Organizers wish to